salinecrew/salinecrew.github.io/join-crew.md

 assign rowers to specific cars and distribute funds to assigned drivers.
 Transportation Fee $75.00: **Payable to CASH**

-**NOTE: Dues checks should be made payable to Saline Area Schools/CREW**
+**NOTE: Dues checks should be made payable to Saline Area Schools/Rowing Club**

 Send payment for registration to: